jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 The most common friction loops are the midshipman's hitch (for sailors), the rolling taut-line hitch (for landlubbers), and the magnus taut-line hitch (for pilots).
-The "+1" taut-line variants simply have an extra turn before the finishing half-hitch.
+The "+1" taut-line variants have an extra turn before the finishing half-hitch.
 {:.tangent}

 ### Winner: CAWLEY HITCH!